Thuenen-52North-Erweiterung-GeoNode/geonode/externalapplications/README.md

 # External Applications

 The External Applications app is a contrib module for GeoNode.
-The app is compatible with GeoNode v4.
+The app is compatible with GeoNode v4 and GeoNode MapStore Client v4.

 The app adds a model `ExternalApplication` which extends from `GeoApp`.
 It integrates as any other resource type so that GeoNode can index, search, and filter an external application like Datasets, Maps, or Dashboards.